tusharviradiya/Blockchain/README.md

 - **Decentralization + Scalability** : Solutions like Proof of Stake (PoS) can improve scalability but might require some trusted validators, impacting pure decentralization.

 - **Security + Scalability** : Centralized solutions might offer faster and cheaper transactions but sacrifice the core principles of decentralization and security.

+# Liquidity Exchange

+- "Liquidity exchange" can refer to two different things in the financial world

+1. Decentralized Liquidity Exchanges (DEXs)
+1. Traditional Liquidity Providers

+## Decentralized Liquidity Exchanges (DEXs)

+- In the context of cryptocurrencies, "liquidity exchange" often refers to a decentralized liquidity exchange (DEX).
+- These are platforms that enable users to trade cryptocurrencies directly with each other, without relying on a central intermediary.
+- Instead, they use smart contracts and liquidity pools to facilitate transactions.

+#### features of DEXs

+1. Decentralization
+1. Peer-to-peer trading
+1. Liquidity pools
+1. Automated market makers (AMMs)